How the eCommerce Directive is affected by the transition period.

 This covers the vast majority of online service providers, for example online retailers, video sharing sites, search tools, social media platforms and internet service providers.

-The Directive does not cover:
+The Directive does not apply to requirements in the following fields:

 - questions about agreements or practices governed by cartel law